 A short list of ways to heal:

 Anything that aids your posture will aid your scalene muscles.
 When your head is hanging forward, some muscles become weak and others work overtime.
 Some muscles are both weak and tight and tense.
 Muscles will send pain signals when they are weak.
-Muscles will send pain signals when you are overworking them.
-Long-term health and healing requires the help of direct manual therapy and physical medicine and your own healing movements, breathing, and fitness routines.
+Muscles will send pain signals when they are tight and being overworked.

+Gently and consistently explore scalene muscle stretches.
 Access a post about stretching the scalene muscles HERE

-4) Gentle tractioning of the cervical spine in extension (no harsh pull needed).
+Gentle tractioning of the cervical spine in extension (no harsh pull needed).
 Here is a link to the cheap device that women tend to like (when they use it!).
 Start gently and for short periods of time!

-6) Have your hips checked and rib cage checked for proper function and alignment
+Have your hips checked and rib cage checked for proper function and alignment

-8) Develop a better relationship with breathing!
-The scalene muscles elevate the ribcage.
+Develop a better relationship with breathing!
+To get a full breath in, the scalene muscles elevate the ribcage.
 Allow your neck muscles to rest by breathing deeply and slowly.
-Quick breaths require your scalene muscles to work, elevating the top ribs double time!
-Breathing post coming soon!
+Quick breaths require your scalene muscles to work quickly, elevating the top ribs double time!

 If you are having trouble breathing deep and slow into your low belly, side, ribs, low belly, and pelvic floor, notice where you have restrictions.
-Connecting to your pelvic floor will greatly improve your relationship with your neck

 Heal your Scalenes Heal your Life?